 – If you shop online, use Ebates.
 It’s simple as that.
 They give you cash back for stuff that you’re buying anyway, so you’re literally throwing money in a toilet and flushing it by refusing to use Ebates.

 – If you’re disciplined enough to not overspend, using a credit card is actually a very wise choice.
 This is because they usually have rewards programs that will pay you back.
 Some of them will give you bonuses towards flights, others will just give you cash back.
 Either way, I get $300+ back every year just by using my credit card for my expenses.

-– speaking of discipling yourself to not overspend… don’t overspend.
-You need to learn to live within your means, if you’re serious about getting to travel.
+– speaking of disciplining yourself to not overspend… don’t overspend.
+You need to learn to live within your means if you’re serious about getting to travel.
 If you want to travel, then prioritize it!
 Drinks out with friends 3 times per week is not the only way to hang out.
 If you’re going out, check Groupon first to make sure you’re finding dirt cheap deals.
 Or better yet, find some free stuff to do for fun!